Home About SETS SETS Fleet Library Links Contact SETS Site Map

 T 4983 - 1975 Commonwealth Engineering Series 3 Stainless Steel "Comeng" Trailer Car

 T 4983 was manufactured by Commonwealth Engineering at their plant in Granville, NSW as a part of the third series of carriages ordered by Public Transport Commission of NSW.
-This order consisted of 50 power cars, C 3937 to C 3986, 25 Driving Trailers, D 4046 – D 4070, and 25 Trailer cars, T 4963 – T 4987.
-These cars were designed and built in Australia under license and technical assistant by Budd Company in the USA.
+This order consisted of 75 power cars, C 3912 to C 3986, 50 Driving Trailers, D 4021 – D 4070, and 25 Trailer cars, T 4963 – T 4987.
+These cars were designed and built in Australia under license and with technical assistance from the Budd Company in the USA.

 T 4983 was delivered on 20th November 1978 and placed into service on set S 56 on 12th January 1979.
 This carriage is an example of the standard trailer carriages that were built without crew compartments to operate in the S, L and R set fleet.
 Further it is the only example of a group of 25 cars that were built with improved ventilation of the passenger saloons.
 This improvement was achieved by installation into the carriage sides of an additional motorised vent in the centre of the carriage which was not included in the earlier order of cars T 4921 – T 4962.
 This order of the carriages also feature a revision of the builders plates with the branding of Commonwealth Engineering to Comeng.